citp/privacy-policy-historical/p/pc/pcw/pcworld.co.uk.md

 (1) Any personal details you type in and submit, such as name, address, email address, etc. We only collect information that we require for completion of orders and account set up.
 We never store payment details on the websites.

-(2) Data which allows us to recognise you, your preferences and how you use this website.
+(2) Data which allows us to recognise you, your preferences (including items added to your basket) and how you use this website.
 This saves you from re-entering information when you return to the site.
 This data is collected by cookies from your navigation around the site.
 A complete guide to our cookies policy and how to control cookies on your computer can be found on our complete guide to cookies [here](http://www.pcworld.co.uk/gbuk/privacy-on-pc-world-157-commercial.html#tab-2).

 (3) Your IP address (this is your computer’s individual identification number) which is automatically logged by our web server.
 This is used to note your interest in our website and your location (e.g. county/city) for our site analytics.